-An optional transportation lock may be fitted to the non-drive end of the alternator.
-Ensure the transportation lock has been removed prior to rotating, coupling or operating the alternator.
+Optional transit support screws may be fitted to the non-drive end of the alternator.
+Ensure the transit support screws have been removed before rotating, coupling or operating the alternator.

 Do not attempt to rotate the alternator rotor by levering against the vanes of the cooling fan.
 The fan is not designed to withstand such forces and will be damaged.